 Make sure your laundry detergent is effective at cleaning up stains.
 The Champion Biodegradable Degreaser Cleaner is engineered to quickly eliminate stains.
 This detergent is especially helpful when you’re battling protein-based soils like blood, milk, and starch-based stains.
 It’s sure to remove grease stains from your clothing.

 If the clothes you’re washing are white, add some bleach to act as an additional cleaner for oil and grease.
 This will make your clothing a bit brighter, too.
-For all colors, extend the wash cycle to make sure even a black grease stain can be taken out, and you will be left with clothing free of dirt and rust!
+For all colors, extend the wash cycle to make sure even a black grease stain can be taken out, and you will be left with clothing free of dirt

 Before drying your clothes in the dryer, make sure all stains are gone.
 If they are not, repeat the process until there is no sign of motor oil.
 Place your clean clothing into the dryer and let run until the clothes are fully dried.
 Their natural colors will have returned better than ever!